jorrhe/cwabd.koplugin/README.md

 1. Ensure you are in the KOReader file browser.
 2. Access the "Search" menu.
-3. Select "Search Z-library" (this might also be on a subsequent page of the tools menu).
+3. Select "Z-library search" (this might also be on a subsequent page of the tools menu).
 4. Enter your search query and enjoy the content!

 ## Keywords